gvwilson/thirdbit/src/fiction/in-heck/index.md

 The walls and roof were bare concrete blocks, and the air was damp and still.
-Where the entrance to Patient's bunker had been blanketed with dried mud and blown leaves, though, this room had been swept clean.
+Where the entrance to Patient's bunker had been blanketed with dried mud and blown leaves, this room had been swept clean.

 Dim light through the door revealed a rust-streaked sign on the wall that read, "Data Acquisition Network: Genetic Enhancement Research".
-Maddy had no idea what that meant, but a black glass panel and a keyhole lay in the wall beside the door next to a pair of sturdy levers and an open door.
+Maddy had no idea what that meant, but a black glass panel and a keyhole lay in the wall next to a pair of sturdy levers and an open door.

 Pushing aside her memories of what had happened the last time she had been in a place like this,